 Additionally, for single-member - or one owner LLCs - the IRS does not require the business itself to pay taxes because they consider it a disregarded entity.
 However, if you are the sole owner of an LLC, you must report business profits or losses on your individual income tax return.

-Like an LLC, a firm is an independent legal entity from the proprietor(s).
-You are not personally in charge of the obligations and also debts of the business.
+Like an LLC, a company is an independent legal entity from the owner(s).
+You are not personally in charge of the responsibilities and also debts of the business.
 There are 2 kinds of companies: S-Corporations (S-Corp) and also C-Corporations (C-Corp).
-Both alternatives require procedures such as short articles of consolidation, corporate laws, and also director and also investor meetings.
+Both alternatives require formalities such as short articles of consolidation, corporate laws, and also director and also investor conferences.

 The main differences between the two corporations are taxes and ownership.
 Note that your business will be taxed as C-Corp unless you elect to be taxed as an S-Corp.